acw414/eLISA/README.md

 **PROJECT TO DO LIST**
   - add more comments in the code itself
   - make our DOI + include how to cite us
-  - write about how 3 scripts: masterscript joins them
-    - add to flowchart maybe too?
-  - change script to allow location input?
-  - add Python, R and Emily+Daniel? to references